 The importance of yTokens

-In Yearn Finance you have multiple ways of investing.
-But at its core, the protocol will switch between landing protocol and liquidity pools like Dydx, Aave, Compound, Curve, or other DeFi, in order to maximize profits from Interest on stablecoins, trading fees, or liquidity provider rewards.
+In Yearn Finance, you have multiple ways of investing.
+But at its core, the protocol will switch between landing protocol and liquidity pools like Cosmos, Aave, Compound, Curve, or other DeFi to maximize profits from Interest on stablecoins, trading fees, or liquidity provider rewards.

 When the users want to withdraw their funds and receive their interest, they can just redeem their yTokens and get their cryptocurrency back.